stewy33/end2end-bench-task-examples/arc-test-time-training/instructions.md

 2. Systematic Exploration
    - For each design space:
-     a.
-Start with simplest version
+     - Start with simplest version
-     b.
-Document what works/doesn't
+     - Document what works/doesn't
    - Be mindful of runtime and compute usage
-   - Save all experimental results for later analysis
+   - Save all experimental results for later analysis (including metrics during TTT training)
    - You don't need to try every possible combination of the design space.
 Try one at a time and do hill-climbing to find the best configuration.
 Then do ablations on this final configuration.
+Make sure you provide evidence for this as the best configuration.

 3. Final Evaluation
    - Combine best components